tsg2k2/tomato-css/README.md

-A quick and dirty edit of [mReXiTuS's custom css](https://github.com/mReXiTuS/tomato-design).
+A quick edit of [mReXiTuS's custom css](https://github.com/mReXiTuS/tomato-design).
 Modified to a condensed dark/light theme for use with Fresh Tomato.

 ## Screenshot